MaxPleaner/genrb/README.md

  _not every `slim` file is compiled to a corresponding `html` file_.
 The `render` is run before the `slim=>html` conversion, and concatenates the `slim` files.

+Its also possible to make custom helpers.
+Just add instance methods to the `helpers.rb` file

 Script files should be referenced from slim like `script src='./scripts/my_script.js'`

 Style files should be referenced from slim like `link rel='stylesheet' href='./styles/my_style.css'`